fquezadae/agent-base-model/README.md

 ## Welcome

 This repository is a working in progress.
-I have been working on developing and agent-based model based on a coalition formation game in a Common Pool Resource game.
+Develop of an agent-based model based on a coalition formation game in a Common Pool Resource setting.

-Soon more details!